-Figure 4f: Children aged 16 - 17 years who passed grade 9, by province, 2002 & 2017 the highest rate of grade 9 progression (80%), followed by the Western Cape (74%).
-Progress was poorest in the Northern and Eastern Cape, where just over half (54% and 56% respectively) of children had completed grade 9 by the expected age.
+As would be expected, the rate of progression through the entire general education and training band (grades 1 - 9) is lower, as there is more time for children to have repeated or dropped out by grade 9.
+Seventy percent of children aged 16 - 17 years had completed grade 9 in 2018.
+This represents an overall improvement of 20 percentage points over the 17-year period, from 50% in 2002.
+Provincial variation is slightly more pronounced than for progress through the foundation phase: Gauteng had the highest rate of grade 9 progression (82%), followed by the Western Cape (76%).
+Progress was poorest in the North West and Free State, where just over half (54% and 56% respectively) of children had completed grade 9 by the expected age.